meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Past me (2013)

-It&rsquo;s not that I couldn&rsquo;t bear to let go of the taste of meat, something many people are too prone to assume about meat-eaters.
+Many people are prone to assume that meat-eaters just can&rsquo;t bear to give up the taste.
 Back in 2013 when I decided to lose weight, I liked meat but wasn&rsquo;t a fan in any particular way.
 I was ready to go animal-free or even eat nothing but broccoli for a year if that&rsquo;s what it took.
 So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to make sure I got enough.

 I had no bias for meat, but I was (and still am) biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
 I enjoy tofu, tempeh, seitan and legumes, and always loved salads.
 I think quorn nuggets beat chicken nuggets.